whitelizard/json-transformer/README.md

 ### 3

-* All context handling removed (including options).
+- All context handling removed (including options).
   - (Manual context handling is easy to add in use.)
-* Removed builtInTransforms (the `%exec%` transform.
+- Removed builtInTransforms (the `%exec%` transform.
 You can find it in the test file of the source in github).
-* Removed the built in `%get%` transform.
+- Removed the built in `%get%` transform.
+- Much smaller footprint.

 ### 2

-* Removed `objectSyntax` & instead both work always.
+- Removed `objectSyntax` & instead both work always.
-* `defaultRootTransform` is now actually for the root / the whole data structure, and
+- `defaultRootTransform` is now actually for the root / the whole data structure, and
-* `defaultLevel1Transform` is the new name for default transform at level 1.
+- `defaultLevel1Transform` is the new name for default transform at level 1.
-* Both parameters above take functions, not transform references as strings, as before.
+- Both parameters above take functions, not transform references as strings, as before.
-* Flat transform arguments possible.
+- Flat transform arguments possible.

 ### 1.2

-* Added second parameter, `contextInit`, to the returned function, for dynamic context.
+- Added second parameter, `contextInit`, to the returned function, for dynamic context.

 ### 1.1

-* Added the `leafTransform` option/feature.
+- Added the `leafTransform` option/feature.

 ### 1.0